manuelavolpe/local-PTHA-docs/docs/spack/mercalli.md

     spack env activate [-p] ~/spack_env_name
     ```

-    Note that the `-d` option will create the environment in the current (home) folder, while omitting it will result in creating the environment in the default folder (`~/spack/var/spack/environments/`).
+    Note that the `-d` option will create the environment in the current folder (typically the `home` folder but can be a dedicated one), while omitting it will result in creating the environment in the default folder (`~/spack/var/spack/environments/`).
 The `-p` is just a flag to visualize the environment is active.

 1. add Python and py-pip to the environment and install them
     ```